RyanWhitehill-Rev/TRMS/README.md

 # Features

-Existing users may sign in, then make use of the following functionality:
+Existing users may sign in, then make use of the following functionality: <br />
-  View their existing reimbursement requests
+  View their existing reimbursement requests <br />
-  Create new requests for various course criteria Track their requests through the approval process Attach additional information to their requests (as desired by other users in the approval process) Attach some form of proof of a grade or presentation for the request to be granted
+  Create new requests for various course criteria <br />
+  Track their requests through the approval process <br />
+  Attach additional information to their requests (as desired by other users in the approval process) <br />
+  Attach some form of proof of a grade or presentation for the request to be granted <br />

-Action of other users is necissary for a reimbursement request to move through the approval process Approval of a supervisor, a department head, and a benefits coordiantor are all required Each of these users can ask for additional information from the request submitter, as well as those who have previously approved the request
+Action of other users is necissary for a reimbursement request to move through the approval process <br />
+  Approval of a supervisor, a department head, and a benefits coordiantor are all required <br />
+  Each of these users can ask for additional information from the request submitter, as well as those who have previously approved the request <br />

 # Getting Started